AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 # Steps Towards Nice Asynchronous Code
-This article is made to raise awareness about problems related to asynchronous code and to provide examples solving such problems. *It also mildly advertises [AsyncNinja](http://async.ninja/) library.*
+This article is made to raise awareness about problems related to asynchronous code and to provide examples solving such problems in a context of programming on Swift 3.0.
+*It also mildly advertises [AsyncNinja](http://async.ninja/) library.*

 ### Contents
 * [Let's describe a sample problem](#lets-describe-a-sample-problem)